-- The option leg multiplier must be the same for all the option legs of a specific options volatility strategy instrument.
-In this way the ratios between the option leg ratios remain the same as in the options volatility strategy type template. - The option leg multiplier must be greater than or equal to the Minimum Options Volatility Strategy Multiplier, which is defined by the exchange. - The option leg multiplier must be smaller than or equal to the Maximum Options Volatility Strategy Multiplier, which is defined by the exchange.
+- The option leg multiplier must be the same for all the option legs of a specific Options Volatility Strategy instrument.
+In this way the ratios between the option leg ratios remain the same as in the Options Volatility Strategy type template. - The option leg multiplier must be greater than or equal to the Minimum Options Volatility Strategy Multiplier, which is defined by the exchange. - The option leg multiplier must be smaller than or equal to the Maximum Options Volatility Strategy Multiplier, which is defined by the exchange.

-Currently, for most products, Eurex has configured the minimum options volatility strategy multiplier with the value 100, and the maximum options volatility strategy multiplier with the value 1000.
+For most products, Eurex has configured the minimum Options Volatility Strategy multiplier with the value 100, and the maximum Options Volatility Strategy multiplier with the value 1000.

-When processing the creation request for an options volatility strategy instrument, T7 may, if possible, reduce the requested ratios, as long as such a reduction does not violate any of the above-mentioned rules, and as long as the ratios between the leg ratios, including the underlying leg ratio, are kept constant.
+When processing the creation request for an Options Volatility Strategy instrument, T7 may, if possible, reduce the requested ratios, as long as such a reduction does not violate any of the abovementioned rules, and as long as the ratios between the leg ratios, including the underlying leg ratio, are kept constant.
 This procedure is called Leg Ratio Normalization.